-Going by the looks of the United States cyber security laws and regulations above, it is pretty evident that the government has been working to introduce stricter laws to equip organizations to secure the data from the latest cyber threats.
+Going by the looks of the United States cyber security laws and regulations above, it is pretty evident that the government has been working to introduce stricter laws to equip organizations to secure their data from the latest cyber threats.
 However, Bruce Schneier rightly said that successful cyber-attacks on government systems still occur despite government efforts.
 This holds true for private companies as well.

 It is advisable that organizations become proactive about the security of their apps and data.
-Cyber criminals are always on the prowl & are becoming sophisticated in their approach to attack.
+Cybercriminals are always on the prowl & are becoming sophisticated in their approach to attack.
 For the same reason, companies should keep a regular check on their systems to identify any vulnerabilities and address the loopholes immediately.